 Among the best things to do in Argentina, Iguazu falls will immediately get you super excited, catch you by surprise and turn you into one of its lifetime fans.
 Hundreds of thousands of people visit Iguazu every year.
 To have a better view of the waterfalls, you can take the lift at the bottom of Salto Floriano.
 You can also choose to see the view with a helicopter from just 110 USD of the Brazilian side of the falls.

-Some 82 meters tall, 2.7 kilometers wide, and with 275 waterfalls/cataracts, they are the largest waterfall on earth.
+Some 82 meters tall, 2.7 kilometres wide, and with 275 waterfalls/cataracts, they are the largest waterfall on earth.
 Some 3000 cubic meters of water flow every two seconds.
 The size, shape, and scale of Iguazu U-shaped monster falls are unlike any other waterfalls.

 Tips for visiting Iguazu Falls